hpiwowar/citation11k/analysis/stats_knit_.md

 with(dfCitationsAnnotated, print(wilcox.test(nCitedBy~isCreated)))
 end.rcode-->

-To confirm that the erroniously-included articles were not driving the findings about the citation relationship with data availability, we ran a multivariate regresssino analysis on the subsample of 206 articles that we manually determined did in fact generate gene expression microarray data.
+To confirm that the erroniously-included articles were not driving the findings about the citation relationship with data availability, we ran a multivariate regression analysis on the subsample of 206 articles that we manually determined did in fact generate gene expression microarray data.
 The estimated effect is statistically significant and similar to the findings from the whole sample.

 <!--begin.rcode manualAnnotationCreatedRegression
 annotated_merged_created = lm(nCitedBy.log ~
   rcs(pubmed.date.in.pubmed, 3) +
-  country.usa +
+  rcs(journal.impact.factor.tr, 3) +
   rcs(num.authors.tr, 3) +
   #rcs(first.author.num.prev.pmc.cites.tr, 3) +
   rcs(last.author.num.prev.pmc.cites.tr, 3) +
-  rcs(journal.impact.factor.tr, 3) +
+  factor(country.usa) +
   factor(dataset.in.geo.or.ae)
              , dat.annotated.merged.created)